alvaro-cuesta/alvaro-cuesta.github.io/alvaro-cuesta.github.io/README.md

 ## TODO

 - Favicon generator
-- Copy Fontawesome and from NPM package (or maybe use their React component)
+- Maybe use FontAwesome Ract packages?
 - Use my CSS as source and then minify it